Embarkation Day Tips and Tricks

 # 6 Checking the Cabin and other Important aspects of the Cruise

 My next tip is a really important one.
 Something that I always make sure I do as early as possible when I embark a ship, is to check four particular things to make sure that they’re all okay.

-- The third thing is to check your dining.
-It depends a bit on the cruise ship you’re with, but if you have a table allocated in the main dining room and you’re on one of those cruises which has fixed dining, go and check the table and make sure you’re happy with it, because that’s going to be your table for the whole cruise.
-It’s increasingly the case that cruise ships are moving to a more open seated dining and flexible dining when you want approach, so this is becoming less of an issue.
-However, if you do have allocated seating, make sure that you’re happy with it, i.e. where it’s located and the time of dining, and talk to the maître d when they still have time to influence it.
+The third thing is to check your dining.
+It depends on the cruise ship, but if you have a table allocated in the main dining room and you’re on one of those cruises which has fixed dining, go and check the table and make sure you’re happy with it.
+That’s going to be your table for the whole cruise.
+It’s increasingly the case that cruise ships are moving to a more open seated dining, so this is becoming less of an issue.
+However, if you do have allocated seating, make sure that you’re happy with it.
 When it comes to dining, if you haven’t pre-booked speciality dining arrange that as soon as you can when you get on board on embarkation day, so you can get the dates and times and restaurants that you want.

-- The fourth thing to check, if you’re traveling with kids, is the situation with the kids’ club and get them registered as early as possible.
+The fourth thing to check, if you’re traveling with kids, is the situation with the kids’ club and get them registered.
 Most kids’ clubs have capacity to take all of the kids onboard, but get there early and make sure that you get your kids signed in and you understand what times they are open.